SumeetK42/Covid-19-Tracking-Application-using-React-Native/README.md

 # Covid-19-Tracking-Application-using-React-Native
-React-native Application to reack the covid patient in different states of india.
-Visualize the charts
+React-native Application to reack the covid patient in different states of india.\n Visualize the charts
 Report yourself for Covid-19
 Keep track of Vaccination status around india